Businessman (soundtrack): Reception

-The Album was a huge hit with nearly 0.2 Million CD's sold out on the first day of the release itself.
+The album was a huge hit with nearly 0.2 Million CD's sold out on the first day of the release itself.
 The audio received positive reviews.
 Musicperk.com gave a review stating "Thaman has done great justice to this high profile movie by delivering the goods in the music section.
 Sir Osthara is the pick of the album while the other songs aren’t too far behind" and rated the album 9/10.
-123telugu.com gave a review stating "The audio album of Businessman has some pretty solid numbers and care has been taken to make this album appeal to a wide section of the audience.
+123Telugu gave a review stating "The audio album of Businessman has some pretty solid numbers and care has been taken to make this album appeal to a wide section of the audience.
 There is something in it for everyone.
 Sir Osthara and Pilla Chao are terrific numbers that will top the charts.
 Aamchi Mumbai and Bad Boys have good energy levels and will catch on well with the public.
 While there is nothing new or extraordinary from Thaman, he makes sure that he delivers what is required.
 You can safely go for this album.
 It is enjoyable."
 Oneindia Entertainment gave a review stating "The Businessman is a wonderful album, which lacks variety.
 Yet, it impresses the audience with its energetic tracks, which is targeted at the mass and youths.
 'Sir osthara...', 'Bad boyz...' and 'Aamchi Mumbai...' are our picks."
 IndiaGlitz gave a review stating "The Businessman, it should be said at the outset, belies our expectations.
 Nevertheless, the six songs (including the theme song) are worth a listen for the thrum of energy passing through the numbers.
 Thaman doesn't give us a Champakamala or a Chulbuli.
 It may disappoint you a bit, but you may see a glimmer at the end of the tunnel (in their picturization on the celluloid)." greatandhra.com gave a review stating "It is never an easy task when a music director is delivering nearly six out of ten films that are arriving and that too top league big budget flicks.
 However, Thaman has taken the challenge and has been proving his mettle with each passing movie.
 Here again, he has maintained the same energy in his composition and also with the right kind of beats and pace.
 Overall, this is an album which rocks and youth will love it." way2movies.com gave a review stating "All in all, Thaman has impressed the audiences with Businessman by delivering few energetic tracks that goes well with larger sections.
 Sir Osthara has turned out to be instant hit while Aamchi Mumbai and the theme song too are catchy.
 All the singers’ have done a great job while Bhaskarbhatla’s lyrics are impressive.
 Enjoy Businessman songs folks."
 Cinecorn.com gave a review stating "Barring few songs that provide an instant satisfaction nothing sticks in mind once we stop playing the album."